nhoening/fjd/README.rst

 Now the ``fjd-dispatcher`` assigns jobs to ``fjd-worker`` threads who are currently not busy.
 This goes on until the job queue is empty.

+You can configure a number of hosts in your network and how many workers should be running on each (see an example of this below).

 Installation
 -------------